paszu/3DSRepo/Troubleshooting.md

 1. Ensure you have a working payload.
    1. Check for the existence of `arm9loaderhax.bin` in the root of your SD card.
-   2. If you are following the AuReiNand guide, check that
+   2. If you are following the Luma3DS guide, check that
-      1. `/aurei/firmware.bin` exist; and
+      1. `/luma/firmware.bin` exist; and
-      2. `/aurei/firmware.bin` is the correct one for your console.
+      2. `/luma/firmware.bin` is the correct one for your console.
    3. If you are following the CakesFW guide, check that
       1. `/arm9bootloader.bin` exists;
       2. `/Cakes/firmware.bin` and `/Cakes/firmkey.bin` exist and are the correct ones for your console; and
       3. `/boot_config.ini` exists.
 2. Test booting Decrypt9
    1. On CakesFW, hold X on boot
-   2. On AuReiNand, hold Start on boot
+   2. On Luma3DS, hold Start on boot
 2. Try [this test payload](https://mega.nz/#!YxMiGDhB!VZLv2XPSqFFzEhf4kGMXAdQtSpIGvnp2vu2W1j4o7cc/) ([mirror](https://drive.google.com/file/d/0BzPfvjeuhqoDanVaR3FTUTFqNFU/view?usp=sharing)).
    1. Rename `/arm9loaderhax.bin`, if it exists, to something else.
    2. Place the `arm9loaderhax.bin` from the archive linked above in your SD root.